 c.
 Electrolyte leaked onto the motherboard from the base of the capacitor or vented from the top, visible as crusty rust-like brown in colour deposits.

 e.
 Detached or missing capacitor casing.
 Sometimes these vents do not open, a failed capacitor will literally explode, ejecting its contents violently and shooting the casing off the motherboard board.

-Even though there are not many cases nowadays and seems to have receded since 2013, I still urge you have this inspection done quickly especially for servers were manufactured before 2010.
-Apparently, I’m still seeing many of these branded servers are prone to this plague in operation when I was walking around the data centers.
+Even though there are not many cases nowadays and seems to have receded since 2013, I still urge you to have this inspection done quickly especially for servers was manufactured before 2010.
+Apparently, I’m still seeing many of these branded servers are prone to this plague in operation when I was walking around the data centres.